M268816/power-repo/notes/OEE Algorithm.md

 The algorithm we use to gather and calculate OEE2 uses the same premise as the LSPS OEE2 calculation but needed to be adapted to consider the ideal output constraint variances from each catalog and line.
 So, as a line switches products, we need to also change the constraint for the specific catalogs that run.

 To adjust for this, the ideal output is calculated for each catalog run on the line.
 For example, if we run a 10-inch product for 3 hours at 40 units per hour, and a 3-inch product for 4 hours at a 30 units per hour and 1 hour of planned downtime.
-We multiply the 3 hours of 10-inch by 40, the 4 hours of 3-inch by 30, sum them, then parse them through the OEE2 calculation afterard.
+We multiply the 3 hours of 10-inch by 40, the 4 hours of 3-inch by 30, sum them, then parse them through the OEE2 calculation afterward.
 The single hour of planned downtime is not added, as we only need the total planned runtime.
 Let’s also say the total output was only 100 units that shift as well.

 > OEE2 = 100 / ((3\*40)+(4\*30))